Tuberculosis

 In accordance with the latest standards, samples are analyzed by whole genome sequencing (WGS).
 This allows identification of matching strains and epidemiological clarification of infection chains.
 In addition, WGS allows the detection of resistance genes and facilitates species assignment within the Mycobacterium tuberculosis complex.

-The causative agents of tuberculosis in humans and animals are closely related mycobacterial species grouped as the Mycobacterium tuberculosis complex.
-This complex includes the described species Mycobacterium (M.) tuberculosis, M. africanum, M. canettii, M. bovis, M. caprae, M. pinnipedii (seals), M. mungi (mongoose), M. orygis (antelope), M. suricattae (meerkat), Dassie Bacillus (klipsheep), and M. microti (mice, secondary hosts e.g., cats, deer, wild boar, camelids, cattle).
+The causative agents of tuberculosis in humans and animals are closely related mycobacterial species, which are summarised as the Mycobacterium tuberculosis complex.
+This complex comprises the described species Mycobacterium (M.) tuberculosis, M. africanum, M. canettii, M. bovis, M. caprae, M. pinnipedii (seals), M. mungi (mongoose), M. orygis (antelope), M. suricattae (meerkat), Dassie Bacillus (rock hyrax) and M. microti (mice, secondary hosts e.g. cats, red deer, wild boar, camelids, cattle).

-In deer, tuberculosis is a chronic disease.
-Clinical signs, when present, are often nonspecific.
+In red deer, tuberculosis is a chronic disease.
+Clinical symptoms, if present, are often non-specific.
 The route of infection is usually oral or aerogenic.
-When the disease generalizes to the regions of the head, thorax, or abdomen, pathogens may be shed in large quantities and, with the potential for transmission to other species, contaminate the environment.
-Winter feedings of wildlife are problematic: pathogen transmission and lower natural mortality, as well as accumulations of animals in the area of the feedings, promote transmission.
-Diagnostics in the animal
+If the disease generalises to the head, thorax or abdomen, pathogens can be excreted in large quantities and - with the potential for transmission to other animal species - contaminate the environment.
+Winter feeding of wild animals is problematic: transmission is encouraged by pathogen transmission and lower natural mortality as well as accumulations of animals in the feeding area.

-Early detection of infected cattle is an important issue in the control of bovine tuberculosis and depends on in vivo tests such as the skin and g-interferon test.
-In Tyrol and Vorarlberg, cattle in certain risk areas for infection with M. caprae (special investigation and special surveillance areas) must be examined annually by means of a simultaneous test (intradermal test).
-In addition, a blood test (g-interferon test) may be performed.
-In case of a non-negative test, a diagnostic killing of the cattle is carried out.
-Direct examination of tissue samples by MTC PCR allows a rapid diagnosis.
+The early detection of infected cattle is an important point in the fight against bovine tuberculosis and depends on in vivo tests such as the skin and g-interferon test.
+In Tyrol and Vorarlberg, cattle in certain risk areas for infections with M. caprae (special testing and monitoring areas) must be tested annually using a tuberculin test (simultaneous test).
+In addition, a blood test (g-interferon test) can also be carried out.
+If the test is non-negative, the cattle are slaughtered for diagnostic purposes.
+A direct examination of tissue samples using MTC PCR enables a rapid diagnosis.

-Identification of the MTC species and genotyping of the bacterial strains isolated by culture will be performed using various molecular biology techniques (RD4 PCR, DNA strip technology, MIRU VNTR analysis).
-Due to the classification as a risk group 3 pathogen, the cultivation of the tuberculosis pathogens may only be carried out in the safety level L3 laboratory, the Center for Biological Safety at the National Reference Laboratory for Bovine Tuberculosis in Mödling.
+The identification of the MTC species and genotyping of the culturally isolated bacterial strains is carried out using various molecular biological methods (RD4 PCR, DNA strip technology, MIRU VNTR analysis).
+Due to the classification as a risk group 3 pathogen, the cultivation of tuberculosis pathogens may only be carried out in the safety level L3 laboratory, the Centre for Biological Safety at the National Reference Laboratory for Bovine Tuberculosis in Mödling.

 Contact